 From June 2018, the Lexus RX L became available in the UK, with a stretched boot and seven seats instead of five.
 As well as making the RX 110mm longer, Lexus has increased the height of the roof and made the rear window more upright to boost space.
-Even so, it’s still more of a 5+2, like the Land Rover Discovery Sport, rather than a true seven-seater.
+Even so, it’s still more of a 5+2, rather than a true seven-seater, and the rearmost seats in a Range Rover Sport are more spacious.
 Young children might find it comfortable, but adults are likely to feel rather cramped, even on short trips.

-The RX was designed with the 450h hybrid model in mind, so the boot was designed around the presence of batteries in the rear of the car.
-This means both models have a smaller boot than rivals using just petrol or diesel power.
+The RX 450h hybrid has been designed around the presence of batteries in the rear of the car, so it has a smaller boot than rivals using just petrol or diesel power.

 There's no getting away from the fact that it lags behind rivals in terms of the amount of space on offer, however.
-A Volvo XC90, for example, manages 314 litres with all seven seats in place, while with the five back seats folded down, you get a massive 1,868 litres of space - nearly twice that of the Lexus.
-For those in need of more space, the Lexus RX L sees space increase to 495 litres, expanding to 966 litres with all the rear seats out of use, although this is still smaller than most rivals.
+A Volvo XC90, for example, manages 314 litres with all seven seats in place, while with the five back seats folded down, you get a massive 1,868 litres of space.
+For those in need of more space, the Lexus RX L sees space increase to 591 litres, expanding to 1,656 litres with all the rear seats out of use, although this is still smaller than most rivals.